-PE and other coaching personnel should adhere to the dress code or wear school uniform shirts and loose fitting shorts or athletic/yoga pants
+PE and other coaching personnel should adhere to the dress code or wear school uniform shirts and athletic shorts knee length or loose fitting athletic or yoga pants.

 Employees who violate this dress code are subject to a written warning and, for repeat violations or severe violations, disciplinary action, up to and including possible termination.